Check our video tutorial above on how to wrap your hands for Boxing, Kickboxing, MMA, Muay Thai or any other contact sport.

 However, both of these are reusable, which is what I’d recommend for anybody who’s going to be working out consistently.
 You could buy the high-end disposable wraps, but outside of an actual fight, it’s just going to get expensive.

-Now, the actual process of wrapping your hands may take a bit of work to learn, but once you learn it, like tying your shoes, you don’t really ever forget.
-While everyone has their own way of doing things, I’d like to show you mine; if your gym wants you to do something different, then do so.
+Now, the actual process of wrapping your hands may take a bit of work to learn, but once you learn it, like tying your hair knots, you don’t ever forget.
+While everyone has their way of doing things, I’d like to show you mine; if your gym wants you to do something different, then do so.

 - First, place your hand palm-down and spread your fingers.
 Find the thumb loop on the end of your wrap and slide it over your thumb.
 If you’ve done it right, the material should be laying flat across the back of your wrist.